hisaac/hisaac.net/_posts/2020/2020-06-30-my-favorite-music-of-2019.md

 	<li><a href="https://song.link/us/i/1480620092">Others</a></li>
 </ul>

 Full disclosure: Carpet City is the project of a friend of mine, but also full disclosure: Everything they do is excellent.
-This is the first single as Carpet City.
-I hope there is more to come!
+This is their first single as Carpet City, and I desperately hope there is more to come!

 (Definitely also check out their other single, <a href="https://song.link/us/i/1496617161"><cite>I Don't Wanna Know</cite></a>.)